-Currently the way CC.6.3.15(a)(i) is written it deals both with a plant capability and actions to be taken during a fault but does not clearly distinguish between both leading to confusion.
-It is suggested that the current CC.6.3.5(a)(i) is split into two section one dealing with the required capability CC.6.3.15(a)(i)(a) and a second section CC.6.3.15(a)(i)(b) dealing with actions to be taken during a fault.
-Note originally it was thought adding a new section and renumbering the following sections would work but this had significant knock-on effects with renumbering.
+Currently (with the baseline legal text) the way CC.6.3.15(a)(i) was written it deals both with a plant capability and actions to be taken during a fault but does not clearly distinguish between both leading to confusion.
+It was suggested that the current CC.6.3.5(a)(i) is split into two section one dealing with the required capability CC.6.3.15(a)(i)(a) and a second section CC.6.3.15(a)(i)(b) dealing with actions to be taken during a fault.
+Note that originally it was thought that adding a new section and renumbering the following sections would work but this had significant knock-on effects with renumbering.